University of Iowa, 1991

-Joshua Clover specializes in poetry and poetics, with an emphasis on contemporary and 20th Century American poetry.
-He is an affiliated faculty member for the Film Studies Program and the Designated Emphasis in Critical Theory.
+Joshua Clover specializes in 20th Century anglophone poetry and poetics, political economy, crisis theory, with an emphasis on political struggle in literature, environment, feminism, and cultures of finance.
+He is an affiliated faculty member for the French and Italian Department, Department of Comparative Literature, Film Studies Program and the Designated Emphasis in Critical Theory.

-In 2010-2011, he was a Fellow at the Society for the Humanities at Cornell University, researching a book project on poetry and political economy.
+In 2010-2011, he was a Fellow at the Society for the Humanities at Cornell University.

 1989: Bob Dylan Didn't Have This to Sing About